french-plural

-Group Grammar: Your Guide to Partying with the French Plural
+Your Complete Guide to The French Plural

-Grammatically, it’s all over the place.
+Grammatically, French is all over the place.

 Words have genders, you have to really make an effort to master pronominal verbs and the grammar is chock-full of exceptions.